7 Best C# Web Scraping Libraries in 2023

 This code will create a new WebRequest

-object with ZenRows API URL as a target.
+object with the ZenRows API URL as a target.
 You can then send the request and get the response in the HttpResponse

 object, then converted into a bytes stream for easy data reading.
 Now that you have the plain HTML of the target page in the stream, you can use any HTML parser to parse the desired elements.